February 22, 2021

 How Did We Get Here?

 As modern higher education took its shape over the past few centuries, it was deeply formed in a context where content was assumed to be scarce – and in many ways it was.
 As a result, systems and structures were developed to make the production and sale of content more efficient – structures that tended to value silos over integration.
 The approach was helpful when access to the world’s information was managed by a few particular people and places.
 Unfortunately, that approach also turned content delivery into a fixed (something schools already had plenty of).
 Over time, fixed-cost and content-driven classrooms became the driving force behind the learner’s development.
 The tuition model to support this approach was built around credit hours which became the means by which these content-driven classrooms were quantified (even though that was not the original intention).
 Schools leveraged these courses to provide what they felt the church needed.
-The goal became mastery of a certain “body of knowledge.”
+The goal became proficiency of a certain “body of knowledge.”
 At the time, this approach made logical sense and seemed to be the most affordable and efficient way to develop educational models.
 Today, all that has changed.

 Information is no longer housed in institutions but available widely.
 There is always more content than anyone (faculty, experts, etc.) or any institution (universities, libraries, journals, databases, etc.) can keep up with.
 There will always be more and more content which means more and more specialization.
 It also means that the economic value of content is constantly declining.
 If we understand our primary role to be content providers, we have both an educational and financial problem.
 Conversely, when we embrace the fact that knowing is integrative and that relationships are the most transformational means by which learners can be developed for their vocations, we can begin to see a new way forward.